Liquid369/dogecash-1/doc/translation_process.md

 ### Creating a Transifex account
 Visit the [Transifex Signup](https://www.transifex.com/signup/) page to create an account.
 Take note of your username and password, as they will be required to configure the command-line tool.

-You can find the DogeCash translation project at [https://www.transifex.com/dogecash-project/dogecash-project-translations/](https://www.transifex.com/dogecash-project/dogecash-project-translations/).
+You can find the DogeCash translation project at [https://www.transifex.com/DogeCash/DogeCash-project-translations/](https://www.transifex.com/DogeCash/DogeCash-project-translations/).

 ### Installing the Transifex client command-line tool
-The client it used to fetch updated translations.
-If you are having problems, or need more details, see [http://docs.transifex.com/developer/client/setup](http://docs.transifex.com/developer/client/setup)
+The client is used to fetch updated translations.
+If you are having problems, or need more details, see [https://docs.transifex.com/client/installing-the-client](https://docs.transifex.com/client/installing-the-client)

-**For Linux and Mac**

 `pip install transifex-client`

-Setup your transifex client config as follows.
+Setup your Transifex client config as follows.
 Please *ignore the token field*.

 ```ini
 nano ~/.transifexrc